 UTN servers comprise USB Deviceservers and USB Dongleservers.
-As USB device servers, they provide non-network USB devices (e.g. USB hard disks, USB printers, etc.) via TCP/IP network.
-The USB devices are connected to the USB ports of the UTN server for this purpose.
-The UTN (UTN = USB to Network) functionality and the corresponding software tool 'SEH UTN Manager' then establish a virtual USB connection between USB device and client.
+As USB Deviceservers, they make non-network-ready USB devices (e.g. USB hard disk drives, USB printers, etc.) accessible via TCP/IP network.
+For this purpose, the USB devices will be connected to the USB ports of the UTN server.
+Then the UTN (UTN = USB to Network) functionality and the corresponding software tool 'SEH UTN Manager' establish a virtual USB connection between USB device and client.
 The USB device can be used as if it were connected locally.